-The Cut Height setup parameter is used to select the desired cut distance from the plate.
-This will set the initial cut height before the Laser Tool is activated.
+The Cut Height setup parameter is used to select the desired cut distance above the plate.
+This will set the initial cut height before the laser cut motion is activated.
+Cut Height is derived from the CHS signal and the calibration curve and represents cut distance from nozzle tip to the plate.

-The Pierce Height setup parameter is used to select the desired Pierce Height.
-This may be entered as a multiplication factor that is calculated times the Cut Height or an actual Pierce Height distance.
+The Pierce Height setup parameter is used to select the desired Pierce Height above the plate.
+This can be entered as a multiplication factor that is calculated times the Cut Height or an actual Pierce Height distance.